(Obstructive Apnea; Central Apnea; Mixed Apnea)

 - Breathing pattern and depth

-- Avoid using sedatives, sleeping pills, alcohol, and nicotine, which can make the condition worse.
+- Avoid using sedatives, sleeping pills, alcohol, and tobacco.
+They can make the condition worse by further relaxing tissue.

-- Uvulopalatopharyngoplasty—Excess soft tissue is removed from the nose and/or throat.
+- Uvulopalatopharyngoplasty—Extra soft tissue is removed from the nose and/or throat.

 - Maxillomandibular advancement—The jawbone is repositioned forward.